The USA Hockey New Parent Guide linked below is a great resource for parents who are new to Youth Hockey.

 The regular hockey season runs from September/October through the end of February/early March.
 Because it is a long season, DHA breaks its Learn to Play program into two segments so it isn't overwhelming for beginners and families aren't locked into a long season if hockey doesn't work out.

-In addition to the regular season, DHA offers a fall warm-up session before the season starts and a spring session to cap off the end of the season.
-Both sessions are less structured and geared to fun.
+In addition to the regular season, DHA offers a spring session to cap off the end of the season.
+Spring hockey is less structured and geared to fun.

 Which program should I sign up for?